uclchem/SensitivityAnalysisIces/README.md

 All the created figures will be placed in the [figures directory](04_figures).
 This already contains all figures used in the paper.

+Additional figures, not shown in the paper, can be created by doing

+    cd 03_data_analysis
+    python3 create_additional_figures.py

+This creates a bunch of additional figures, similar to [Figure 2](04_figures/fig2.pdf) but for different physical conditions.
+They are shown in the directory [05_additional_figures](05_additional_figures).

 ## Corresponding authors
  - Tobias Dijkhuis: <t.m.dijkhuis@lic.leidenuniv.nl>
  - Thanja Lamberts: <a.l.m.lamberts@lic.leidenuniv.nl>